keerthana-1/Human-Gesture-Recognition/README.md

 - Reorders columns to have id at the beginning.

 4. Save to CSV: Saves the combined DataFrame to a CSV file.

+## Phase 2:

+- Read the NATOPS_sid_TRAIN.csv file saved from phase1.
+- Perform KMeans clustering on the features for each unique sid.
+- Calculate the cluster ratios for each sample.
+- Merge these ratios back with the original dataset.
+- Save the final DataFrame to a CSV file.